As a blogger, you want to get traffic to your site and make money. One of the simplest ways to do this is through your email newsletter.

 Traffic tanked, and it left bloggers struggling to find a way to make up that lost traffic.
 The same can be said for Pinterest.
-Many algorithm changes have had an adverse effect on traffic to blogs and websites.
+Many algorithm changes have harmed traffic to blogs and websites.

 Social media is the one marketing tool over which you have no control.
-However, when it comes to your e-mail list, you own it.
-You control what you say, when it shared, and even who will see it.
+However, when it comes to your email list, you own it.
+You control what you say, when it is shared, and even who will see it.

 If you are new to creating a list, I would advise starting with MailerLite.
 It is free up to 1,000 subscribers so that it can help with your budget.
 I use ConvertKit for both of my sites, but the fee starts at $25 per month.